 I think no-churn is not a very common term in all parts of the world.
 No-churn simply means that you don’t need an ice cream maker.
 It’s referring to the paddle in an ice cream maker that turns (churn) the ice cream mixture from a liquid state to a creamy ice cream consistency.

-Why make homemade ice cream
+Why is this the best homemade ice cream

-- This classic banana ice cream needs just 2 ingredients that you probably already have on hand.
+- This classic ice cream needs just 2 ingredients that you probably already have on hand.
 The rest are optional to create the variations.

 - Also, it takes just five minutes to whip and about 4 hours to freeze.